Our Services

 If you experience any of the following, contact your doctor or go to the emergency department without delay:

-Before heading to urgent care for non-emergency symptoms, you can quickly assess your situation using this Medically approved LLM Symptom Checker Chat Bot to help determine the appropriate level of care needed.
+Before heading to urgent care for non-emergency symptoms, quickly check your symptoms with Ubie's free AI Symptom Checker to help determine the appropriate level of care needed.

 Scheduling and preparing for a colon health review is one of the best ways to protect yourself against colorectal disease.
 By choosing the right time of day, gathering your medical history, and understanding what to expect, you'll walk into your appointment confident and ready.
 Remember, always speak to a doctor about anything that could be life-threatening or serious.
 Regular reviews and open communication with your healthcare provider are key to keeping your colon—and your whole body—healthy.